layer5io/advanced-istio-service-mesh-workshop/lab-4/README.md

 <img src="img/istio-add-ons.png" width="50%" align="center" />
 </a>

 You will use Prometheus and Grafana for collecting and viewing metrics and [Jaeger](https://www.jaegertracing.io/) collecting and viewing distributed traces.
 Expose each add-on external to the cluster.
-Each the service network typs are set to "LoadBalancer".
+Each the service network types are set to "LoadBalancer".

 **Question: Why can't you expose these add-on components through Istio Ingress Gateway?**